eficode-academy/rf-advanced-web-katas/exercises/03-xpath-intro.md

 - Implement the keyword called `Show Form` which clicks that element.
 - Add `Test Setup` to your `Settings` table and find a way to call both `Close Dropdown If Opened` and `Show Form`.

-Now we're able to close the dropdown if it's opened but we still need to show our form.
+Now we're able to close the dropdown if it's opened, but we still need to show our form.
 Again, we don't have an `id` for our element, but luckily the page has only one `button`, so our XPath is fairly straightforward: `//button`.
 Again, even though our XPath is short, it sounds too general, so better add it to the `Variables` table.